Stigma and substance use disorder

 Hoosiers who struggle with substance use disorder face a wide range of stigmas.
 A stigma is a mark of disgrace that sets a person or a group apart.
 When our neighbors and loved ones are labeled primarily by their substance use disorder, they are being negatively stereotyped.

 In addition to educating ourselves on addiction, treatment and recovery, we can also:

 - Offer support to friends and neighbors who are struggling.

 - Listen while withholding judgment.

 - Treat anyone suffering from substance use disorder with dignity and respect.

 Language that includes biased and hurtful words can lead to discrimination and social exclusion.
 Stigma and discrimination are barriers not only to acknowledging the problem but also to seeking and accessing treatment and, ultimately, to recovery.

-Here are some examples of stigma-reducing language that should be used:
+According to the National Council of Behavioral Health’s “Language Matters” guide, here are some examples of stigma-reducing language that should be used:

 Person with opioid use disorder.

 Person arrested for a drug violation